-Deutsche Telekom and MetroPCS boards approve deal involving T-Mobile [UPDATED]Alex Wagner - Senior News Editor
+Deutsche Telekom and MetroPCS boards approve deal involving T-Mobile [UPDATED]Alex Wagner - Editorial Director of News and Content

 Yesterday both Deutsche Telekom and MetroPCS confirmed that they were in talks to merge MetroPCS and T-Mobile, and while both companies made sure to say that there was no certainty that an actual deal would result from the discussions, it looks like the two companies didn't run into any issues.
 The Wall Street Journal is reporting that the board from both Deutsche Telekom and MetroPCS have approved a deal between the two firms.